-MUSC 4790 Church Music Internship

-In-service experience for the organ major, working regularly in a church under the supervision of its music director.

-MUSC 4850 Wind Ensemble

-Principle ensemble for all music majors whose principal performing medium is wind or percussion as assigned by Head of Department of Music.
+MUSC 4850 Wind Ensemble 0-3-1 Principle ensemble for all music majors whose principal performing medium is wind or percussion as assigned by Head of Department of Music.
 Open to any VSU student by permission of instructor.

-MUSC 4870 Jazz Combo

-Study and performance of a wide variety of jazz styles for 5-8 member ensemble.
+MUSC 4870 Jazz Combo 0-2-1 Study and performance of a wide variety of jazz styles for 5-8 member ensemble.
 Participation by audition only.

-MUSC 4880 University Community Band

-Study and performance of standard band literature.
+MUSC 4880 University Community Band 0-3-1 Study and performance of standard band literature.
 Open to VSU students and members of the community.

-MUSC 4890 Vocal Chamber Ensemble

-Ensemble performance in musicals, opera, and other such events in conjunction with the Departments of Music and Theater.

-MUSC 4900 Directed Study in Music
+MUSC 4890 Vocal Chamber Ensemble 0-1-1 Ensemble performance in musicals, opera, and other such events in conjunction with the Departments of Music and Theater.
+MUSC 4900 Directed Study in Music 1 to 3 hours credit